 The English Language Fellow Program promotes English language learning around the world and fosters mutual understanding between the U.S. and other countries.
 It places talented, highly qualified U.S. educators with Master’s degrees with a focus in TESOL or Applied Linguistics in all regions of the world for 10 months.
 Fellow projects typically combine direct English teaching and teacher training, plus secondary duties that may involve curriculum and materials development, and the development of cultural exchange projects.
 Fellows receive a $30,000 stipend, roundtrip travel and other benefits.
-Applications are accepted on a rolling basis until all positions are filled.
+To get best chance apply by December 31 but applications are accepted on a rolling basis until all positions are filled.